frodef/joysen/README.md

 	> (princ
         (with-implicit-json (:keyword :camel)
+          (json-object
+            (list :bar (json-bool "whatever")
-          (json-object (list :foo-bar (json-integer 42)))))
+			      :foo (json-integer 42)))))

 Output:

     {
-       "fooBar": 42
+        "bar": true
+        "foo": 42,
     }

-In this example, the `JSON-OBJECT` form will output the JSON object with the `fooBar` property.
-There are only ephemeral lisp values, and never any object with a `foo-bar' value of value the integer 42.
+In this example, the `json-object` form will output the JSON object with the `foo` and `bar` properties, in the order given.
+There are only ephemeral lisp values, and e.g. never any object with a `foo` value being the integer 42.

 ## Encoder functions